Ebazhanov/linkedin-skill-assessments-quizzes/css/css-quiz.md

 }
 ```

 #### Q113.
 Which missing line of code would place the text on top of the image?
-Which missing line of code would place the text on top of the image?

 ```js
 <div class="container">